alkem-io/alkemio/docs/north-star-metric.md

 Numbers 1 – 5 are active contributions, as they reflect the addition of knowledge to the ecosystem.
 Taking part in a Hub, Challenge or Opportunity can also be seen as a contribution: a user therewith grows the visible community on that topic and increases its exposure to other users.

 #### Tracking the North Star Metric
-The North Star Metric will be tracked using Kibana.
-Every four weeks, the MAU will be presented in the organisation’s sprint review.
-It will be compared to the MAU of the past months.
+The North Star Metric will be tracked on the platform level, and also for each Hub.